carlvilla/Multi-CTBNCs/README.md

 This software provides the following learning algorithms for a Multi-CTBNC.
 ### Parameter learning algorithms
 * **Maximum likelihood estimation**: assumes that the parameters are constants, seeking those values that maximize the probability of the observable data.
-* **Bayesian estimation**: parameters are considered random variables and a prior distribution is defined over them.
+* **Bayesian estimation**: parameters are considered random variables, and a prior distribution is defined over them.

 ### Structure learning algorithms

-#### Optimization algorithms
+#### Score-base algorithms

+##### Optimisation algorithms
-* **Hill climbing**: iterative algorithm that performs incremental modifications over the model structure and selects those that yield to a better solution.
+* **Hill climbing**: an iterative algorithm that performs incremental modifications over the model structure and selects those that yield a better solution.
-* **Random-restart hill climbing**: performs a series of hill climbing optimizations starting from random initial structures and keeps the best solution.
+* **Random-restart hill climbing**: performs a series of hill climbing optimisations starting from random initial structures and keeps the best solution.
+* **Tabu search**: local search method that employs an adaptive memory (tabu list) to avoid recently visited solutions and getting stuck on local optima.

-#### Score functions
+##### Score functions
 * **Log-likelihood score**
 * **Conditional log-likelihood score**
 * **Bayesian Dirichlet equivalent score**

-The following penalization functions can be applied over the structure complexity when optimizing the log-likelihood and conditional log-likelihood scores:
+The following penalisation functions can be applied over the structure complexity when optimising the log-likelihood and conditional log-likelihood scores:

-  * **BIC penalization**
+* **BIC penalisation**
-  * **AIC penalization**
+* **AIC penalisation**

-#### Available models by structure constraints
+##### Available models by structure constraints

 Different families of Multi-CTBNCs can be proposed depending on the search spaces considered for the class and feature subgraphs.
 Currently, this software supports the following Multi-CTBNC families: